Challenge 6 – Creating Progress Stories (Motivating and Adaptive Shared Visions)

 In Polak and the Boulding’s views, finding and sharing the most useful and motivating visions we can find is one of our top responsibilities, as foresight professionals and as individuals.
 Aside from universal developmental forces that we don’t control, the futures we humans build for ourselves are flow directly from our image-inations.
 So do the best visioning that you can, on a regular basis, and choose to believe that you and humanity really deserve great things, now.

-More specifically, they would tell us that all our science, technology, economics, politics, and social memes are, at root, mental constructions.
-Only a small fraction of these mental constructions will end up being universal truths, and we can’t figure which fraction that will be in advance.
+These folks would also say that all our science, technology, economics, politics, and social memes are, at root, mental constructions.
+Only a small fraction of these mental constructions will end up being universal truths, and beyond a small subset, we can’t figure which fraction of those images will survive the test of time.

 Therefore, to have the greatest positive impact on our futures, we must recognize that the quality of our personal, organizational, and social visions is often our greatest lever for personal and social change.
 Other scholars in cognitive science, psychology, sociology, and philosophy have since said these things, but the clarity and scope of Polak and Boulding on this point have not yet been surpassed, to my knowledge.

 At the height of the 1960’s counterculture, psychologist, theologian, and philosopher Alan Watts wrote a neat little book, called The Book: On the Taboo Against Knowing Who You Are (PDF here), (1966).
 Popularizing Hindu philosophy, he argued that it is an illusion to think of ourselves as disconnected from our environment and culture, which are the dominant inputs to who we are.
 He challenged us to imagine ourselves not as isolated egos, but as aspects of, and windows into, one universal self.